 - What is a PMO and how to differentiate between PMOs?

 - Eight possible functions of a PMO: the PMO Continuum

 - Why some PMO fails or are challenged?

-In today’s article we share a case study of a failed PMO project.
-In the next article we will share with you a maturity model that we use to help minimize the risk of PMO and PM System implementation failure.
+In today’s article, we share a case study of a failed PMO Implementation project.
+In the next article, we will share with you a maturity model that we use to help minimize the risk of PMO and OPM System implementation failure.
 Continue reading

 This article is a follow-up on two prior posts that we published recently.
 It is also in response to various online exchanges on the topic of Accidental Project Manager.
 The previous articles were:

 In the last article we talked about the accidental project manager and we explained that the term is not offensive at all; if it was offensive, my project manager would have fired me a long time ago (imagine a funny face).
-She actually edited and approved this article after a lecture on my house duties with one task at a time (you will understand when you finish reading).
+She actually edited and approved this article.
+However, only after a lecture on my house duties with one task at a time.
+You will understand when you finish reading.
 Continue reading